Xcode Tutorial for Beginners

 The reason this is a great diagram is because it lets me refer to these different sections of the interface and you can refer back to this diagram to see what I’m talking about!

-As you can see from the diagram, there are 5 major areas: the Navigator, Editor, Utility Area, Toolbar and Debug Area.
-We’ll cover each area in detail later but for now, let’s talk about general navigation of Xcode.
+As you can see from the diagram, there are five major areas: the Navigator, Editor, Utility Area, Toolbar, and Debug Area.
+We’ll cover each area in detail later, but for now, let’s talk about general navigation of Xcode.

 Keep in mind that you can adjust the size of each of those panes by hovering your cursor over the boundaries of each area and dragging.

-You can also show and hide the various areas as needed via the “View” buttons in the upper right hand corner:
+You can also show or hide different sections as needed by using the “View” buttons located in various areas.
+Please refer to the preceding image for guidance.

 Alright, let’s go through the Navigator area now!